 Make your letter cheerful and creative!
 Remember, we are trying to brighten the days of our senior recipients.
 Please click here for the full collection of letter writing & decoration inspiration blogs.

 7. What should I not include?

-Please do NOT include your address, phone number, or anything else that would identify yourself.
+Please do NOT include your phone number, last name, or anything else that would identify yourself.
 Also, please do NOT send any gifts.

 8. The address that I wrote to is already full this two-week period.
 Can I still write to them?

 If all of the cells are claimed for a particular address, we ask that you would kindly choose a different address.
 The address will still be there on the next spreeadsheet, so you can always write to that address in the future!
 Please do not replace another volunteer's ID with yours or add a new column/ row to the spreadsheet.

 9. Can I email my letters to the facility?

 We think that there is something very special about writing, sending, and receiving a handmade or handwritten letter or card!
 It really shows the seniors that someone is thinking of them and took time out of their day to send them a tangible piece of their love!
 For this reason, we kindly ask all letters and cards to be sent in the physical form to the care homes.

 10. I want to add a facility to the spreadsheet.
 How do I do that?

 We are always looking to bring joy to more seniors!
 If you'd like us to add a facility in your neighborhood or a facility that is close to your heart, please reach out to the facility and ask them to fill out the form on this page.
 After they've done that, we can add them to the spreadsheet!